RWTH-EBC/TEASER/README.md

 The current version is 0.3.0, which is a pre-release.

+### How to cite TEASER

+A Journal Paper presenting TEASER is already submitted an is in review.

 ### How to use TEASER

+The full docs how to use TEASER and documentation of all modules, classes and functions can be found in the [docs](http://pythonhosted.org/teaser/).

 For installation we like to refer you to the README in the [teaser package]